If you are a tea lover

 Chinese have a long history of serving tea.
 From the general public to the privileged, tea is a part of everybody's daily life.

-In this museum, you will see collections of tea ware used during different periods of time throughout Chinese history.
-You will also learn how each tribe in China served tea, for example cream tea by a tribe in the north and Gongfu tea originated from Chiu Zhou where my dad came from.
+In it, you will see collections of tea ware used during different periods of time throughout Chinese history.
+You will also learn how each tribe in China served tea, for example cream tea by a tribe in the north and Gongfu tea originated from Chiu Chow where my dad came from.

-If none of the above is interesting to you, keep walking toward Central to get out of the HK Park where you can check out the Capital of Hong Kong, take the Peak Tram to visit the Peak or shop in some luxurious department stores in Central.
+If none of the above is interesting to you, keep walking toward Central to get out of the HK Park where you can check out the Capital of Hong Kong, take the Peak Tram to visit the HK Peak or shop in some luxurious department stores in Central and Admiralty.

 Learn more about the HK Museum of Tea Ware.